 With seemingly endless shows ready to watch at the click of a button these days, it can be difficult to find the ones that you just have to see.
 So, we helped.

-These 7 films will deliver everything you'd hope from a great documentary: insight, inspiration and the power to change the world.
+These 10 films will deliver everything you'd hope from a great documentary: insight, inspiration and the power to change the world.

-What The Health
+3. What The Health

 What is it that government and big business is keeping from us that's keeping us sick?
 And why?
 From the creators of the award-winning documentary Cowspiracy, What the Health follows filmmaker Kip Anderson as he explores the links between animal products and chronic diseases — with the help of doctors, researchers and consumer advocates — and investigates why leading health organisations might not be talking about them.

-Watch What The Health on Vimeo.
+Watch The Ivory Game on Netflix.

 Virunga tells the story of a team of incredibly brave individuals who risk their lives every day to protect the world's last living mountain gorillas in the beautiful jungle of Congo.
 A unique combination of investigative journalism and nature documentary, Virunga is equally shocking and moving.
 You'll see a familiar name in the credits as staunch conservation activist Leonardo DiCaprio was the executive producer on this doco too.